Decremental Single-Source Shortest Paths on Undirected Graphs in Near-Linear Total Update Time

-The first improvement for unweighted undirected graphs was due to Bernstein and Roditty \cite{BernsteinR11} who presented a $(1+\epsilon)$-approximation algorithm with $O(n^{2+O(1/\sqrt{\log n})})$ expected total update time.\footnote{To enhance readability we assume that $ \epsilon $ is a constant when citing related work, thus omiting the dependence on $ \epsilon $ in the running times.} This time bound is only slightly larger than quadratic and beats the $O(mn)$ time of the ES-tree unless the input graph is very sparse.
-For the more general cases, Henzinger and King \cite{HenzingerK95} observed that the ES-tree can be easily adapted to directed graphs.
-King \cite{King99} later extended the ES-tree to an $O(mnW)$-time algorithm for weighted directed graphs.
-A rounding technique used in recent algorithms of Bernstein~\cite{Bernstein09,Bernstein13} and M\k{a}dry~\cite{Madry10}, as well as earlier papers on approximate shortest paths~~\cite{Cohen98,Zwick02}, gives a $(1+\epsilon)$-approximate $\tilde O(mn\log W)$-time algorithm for weighted directed graphs.
-Very recently, we obtained a $(1+\epsilon)$-approximation algorithm with total update time $ O(mn^{0.9 + o(1)})$ for decremental approximate SSSP in weighted directed graphs~\cite{HenzingerKNSTOC14,HenzingerKNICALP15} if $ W \leq 2^{\log^c{n}}$ for some constant $ c $.
-This gives the first $o(mn)$ time algorithm for the directed case, as well as other important problems such as single-source reachability and strongly-connected components \cite{RodittyZ08,Lacki13,Roditty13}.
-Also very recently, Abboud and Vassilevska Williams \cite{AbboudW14} showed that ``deamortizing'' our algorithms in \cite{HenzingerKNSTOC14} might not be possible: a combinatorial algorithm with {\em worst case} update time and query time of $ O(n^{2-\delta})$ (for some $ \delta > 0 $) per deletion implies a faster combinatorial algorithm for Boolean matrix multiplication and, for the more general problem of maintaining the number of reachable nodes from a source under deletions (which our algorithms in \cite{HenzingerKNSTOC14} can do) a worst case update and query time of $ O(m^{1-\delta}) $ (for some $ \delta > 0 $) will falsify the strong exponential time hypothesis.
+For the case of directed graphs, Henzinger and King~\cite{HenzingerK95} observed that the ES-tree can be easily adapted to unweighted directed graphs.
+King~\cite{King99} later extended the ES-tree to an $O(mnW)$-time algorithm for weighted directed graphs.
+A rounding technique used in recent algorithms of Bernstein~\cite{Bernstein09,Bernstein16} and M\k{a}dry~\cite{Madry10}, as well as earlier papers on approximate shortest paths~\cite{KleinS97,Cohen98,Zwick02}, gives a $(1+\epsilon)$-approximate $\tilde O(mn\log W)$-time algorithm for weighted directed graphs.
+Very recently, we obtained a randomized $(1+\epsilon)$-approximation algorithm with total update time $ m n^{0.9 + o(1)} $ for decremental approximate SSSP in weighted directed graphs~\cite{HenzingerKNSTOC14,HenzingerKNICALP15} if $ W \leq 2^{\log^c{n}}$ for some constant~$ c $.
+This gives the first $ o(m n)$-time algorithm for the directed case, as well as other important problems such as single-source reachability and strongly connected components \cite{RodittyZ08,Lacki13,Roditty13,ChechikHILP16}.
+Also very recently, Abboud and Williams~\cite{AbboudW14} showed that ``deamortizing'' our algorithms in \cite{HenzingerKNSTOC14} might not be possible: a combinatorial algorithm with {\em worst case} update time and query time of $ O(n^{2-\delta})$ (for any $ \delta > 0 $) per deletion implies a faster combinatorial algorithm for Boolean matrix multiplication and, for the more general problem of maintaining the number of reachable nodes from a source under deletions (which our algorithms in \cite{HenzingerKNSTOC14} can do) a worst case update and query time of $ O(m^{1-\delta}) $ (for any $ \delta > 0 $) will falsify the strong exponential time hypothesis.

-\paragraph{Our Results.} Given the significance of the decremental SSSP problem, it is important to understand its time complexity.
+\paragraph{Our Results} Given the significance of the decremental SSSP problem, it is important to understand its time complexity.